Macrometacorp/docs/docs/photoniq/p3/view-p3-validations.md

 ### Highlighted Missing Pixels and Optimized

 The original and optimized versions are shown side by side.
 You can scroll down to see both pages.
-Any discrepancies, such as missing pixels, are highlighted in bright green.
+Any discrepancies, such as missing pixels, are highlighted in bright green on the original screenshot

 ## Functional Validation